ULHPC/ulhpc-docs/docs/jobs/gnu-parallel.md

     - If `32` tasks where launched every minute in distinct jobs the job allocation rate would be above the empirical limit of `10` jobs per minute.
     - Thus, the use of GNU parallel is justified.

-### Running multiple GNU parallel jobs per job step
+### Grouping allocations and job steps with GNU parallel

-If a jobs contains a massive amounts of very small job steps, it can be limited by the rate in which job steps can be launched.
-The scheduler stores keep some information for each job step in a database, and with multiple small steps launching in parallel the throughput limits of the database system can exceeded affecting every job in the cluster.
-In these extreme cases, GNU parallel can limit the number of job steps by grouping multiple GNU parallel jobs in a single job step.
+If a jobs contains a massive amounts of very small job steps, it can be limited by the rate with which job steps can be launched.
+The scheduler stores some information for each job step in a database, and with multiple small steps launching in parallel the throughput limits of the database system can exceeded affecting every job in the cluster.
+In such extreme cases, GNU parallel can limit the number of job steps by grouping multiple GNU parallel jobs in a single job step.

-!!! info "When should job step be grouped with GNU parallel jobs?"
-    As a rule of thumb, if you are planning to execute jobs that launch more that 1000 job steps per minute, then please consider grouping job steps using [GNU parallel](https://www.gnu.org/software/parallel/).

 There are 2 options when lunching multiple GNU parallel jobs in a single jobs step, the GNU parallel jobs of the step can be launched in a script or in a function.